 Our aim is to play an important strategic role in school life.
 We help to establish a vision for the future of the school within the community through setting and reviewing strategies and procedures to ensure the best possible education for all children.
-We regularly monitor standards of children's work and the progress they make.
+We regularly monitor and evaluate all aspects of school life.
 We also have responsibility for the financial control of the school and the safety of the pupils and staff and all Governors have a term of office of four years.

 The Governing Body consists of